This post provides a comprehensive list of plants that can be grown in water. This process is a convenient way to regrow a variety of plants.

 Care and Maintenance

-To grow an indoor water garden, you can use almost any pot or container that will hold water.
+You can use almost any pot or container that will hold water.

 See also: Shade-Loving Plants.